awsdocs/amazon-polly-developer-guide/doc_source/PutLexiconSamplePython.md

 The following code sample show how to use Python \(boto3\)\-based applications to store a pronunciation lexicon in an AWS Region\.

-For more information on this operation, see the reference for the [http://docs.aws.amazon.com/polly/latest/dg/API_PutLexicon.html](http://docs.aws.amazon.com/polly/latest/dg/API_PutLexicon.html) API\.
+For more information on this operation, see the reference for the [https://docs.aws.amazon.com/polly/latest/dg/API_PutLexicon.html](https://docs.aws.amazon.com/polly/latest/dg/API_PutLexicon.html) API\.

 Note the following:
 + You need to update the code by providing a local lexicon file name and a stored lexicon name\.
 + The example assumes you have lexicon files created in a subdirectory called `pls`\.
 You need to update the path as appropriate\.

 The following code example uses default credentials stored in the AWS SDK configuration file\.
 For information about creating the configuration file, see [Step 3\.1: Set Up the AWS Command Line Interface \(AWS CLI\)](setup-aws-cli.md)\.

+For more information on this operation, see the reference for the [https://docs.aws.amazon.com/polly/latest/dg/API_PutLexicon.html](https://docs.aws.amazon.com/polly/latest/dg/API_PutLexicon.html) API\.

 ```
 from argparse import ArgumentParser